Phenix3/libmanager-django/README.md

 # libmanager-django
-library management system using the django pytho web framework
+library management system using the django python web framework